syntelos/dsn-live-qt/README.txt

   Status

-    Main.cpp runs well, but the data is not current.
+    Main.cpp runs well, printed data has been reviewed.
+Additional data review is required for additional coverage.

   Operation